alshaboti/hncp/README.md

 # hncp
-This project is a prototype for home network SDN controler
+This project is a prototype for home network SDN controller